 In Norway, climbing mountains feels like the most natural thing to do — so why shouldn’t this also apply to buildings?

-Usually, one is likely to be arrested when walking on rooftops.
-This new building, in the very epicentre of the capital of Norway, feels like the complete opposite of the usual “Please don’t touch”-culture tourists often are met with worldwide.
+Usually, you are likely to be arrested if you walk on rooftops.
+This new building in the very epicentre of the capital of Norway feels like the complete opposite of the usual “Please don’t touch” culture tourists are often met with worldwide.

 The subtle variations in the structure of the marble-embellished roof is signed by Norwegian artists Kristian Blystad, Kalle Grude and Jorunn Sannes, and is truly a beautiful surface meant to be stepped on.

-This structure made for walking, also offer an unexpectedly cool sit-down experience.
-The innovative physique of the Opera House with its marble covered roof, will unveil surprisingly different angles of the city you have come to visit.
+This structure made for walking also offers an unexpectedly cool sit-down experience.
+The innovative physique of the Opera House with its marble covered roof will unveil surprisingly different angles of the city you have come to visit.

 On your right: The fjord archipelago with small, traditional wooden summer houses painted in bright, optimistic colours.
 To your left: A quick scenery over the city core of

 Oslo.
 And further behind: The many fairytale-like shaped hills and mountains which embraces Oslo, the fastest growing capital in Europe.